The easiest way to misjudge Codex CLI is to mix three decisions together on day one:

 - the task assumes Codex can run commands you have not allowed it to run

 If your first task is one bounded repo change, you can usually avoid most of that noise.
-If your first task depends on external systems, learn the approval and sandbox defaults first.

 Update Codex Without Changing Lanes Midway